![]() |

 Introducing SJ's EuroNight train

 On 1 September 2022, a comfortable EuroNight sleeper train started linking Hamburg with Stockholm every night.
-Procured by the Swedish government to improve rail links between western Europe and the home of Flyskam (flight shame), the train is run by SJ, Swedish Railways.
-It was extended to/from Berlin over the summer in 2023, this proved so popular that SJ have decided to run it from Berlin via Hamburg to Stockholm all year round.
-The train often leaves fully-booked, especially in sleepers!
+Procured by the Swedish government to improve rail links between western Europe and the home of Flygskam (flight shame), the train is run by SJ, Swedish Railways.
+In summer 2023 it was temporarily extended to/from Berlin, this proved so popular that SJ now run it to/from Berlin all year round.
+The train often leaves full, especially the sleepers!

 Stockholm Central